netresearch/dhl-module-shipping-m2/README.md

 Uninstallation
 --------------

-The following sections describe how to uninstall the module, depending on the distribution format, from your Magento® 2 instance.
+The following sections describe how to uninstall the module from your Magento® 2 instance.

 #### Composer VCS and Composer Artifact ####

 To unregister the shipping module from the application, run the following command:

     ./bin/magento module:uninstall --remove-data Dhl_Shipping
+    composer update

-This will automatically remove source files and clean up the database.
+This will automatically remove source files, clean up the database, update package dependencies.

+*Please note that automatic uninstallation is only available on Magento version 2.2 or newer.
+On Magento 2.1 and below, please use the following manual uninstallation method.*

-#### Drop-In ####
+#### Manual Steps ####

 To uninstall the module manually, run the following commands in your project root directory:

     ./bin/magento module:disable Dhl_Shipping
-    rm -r app/code/Dhl/Shipping
+    composer remove dhl/module-shipping-m2

 To clean up the database, run the following commands:

     DROP TABLE `dhlshipping_quote_address`;
     DROP TABLE `dhlshipping_order_address`;
+    DELETE FROM `eav_attribute` WHERE `attribute_code` = 'dhl_dangerous_goods_category';
+    DELETE FROM `eav_attribute` WHERE `attribute_code` = 'dhl_tariff_number';
     DELETE FROM `core_config_data` WHERE `path` LIKE 'carriers/dhlshipping/%';
     DELETE FROM `setup_module` WHERE `module` = 'Dhl_Shipping';